Ruelle transfer operators for contact Anosov flows and decay of correlations: Proofs of the Main Results

 \section{Proofs of the Main Results}

-Here we prove Theorem 1.1 and Corollary 1.2.
-The main step is to obtain $L^1$-contraction estimates for large powers of the contraction operators using the properties of these operators on the (small) compact set $K_0$ with $\nu(K_0) > 0$ and the strong mixing properties of the shift map $\pp : R \longrightarrow R$.
+Here we prove Theorems 1.3 and 1.1 and Corollary 1.4.
+The main step is to obtain $L^1$-contraction estimates for large powers of the contraction operators. using the properties of these operators on $K_0$ and the strong mixing properties of the shift map $\pp : R \longrightarrow R$.